 • Remove or noindex low-value pages

-• Fix crawl errors in Search Console
+• Fix crawl errors in Google Search Console

-• Reduce redirect chains
+• Reduce redirect chains (run Screaming Frog to find them)

 • Update XML sitemap regularly